zackn9ne/module1_set1/README.md

 1. follow video one: https://www.youtube.com/watch?v=fEYx8dQr_cQ&t=5s to learn how to do `GET` requests
 2. video two (not necesary but fun to watch) https://www.youtube.com/watch?v=5nL7X1UMWsc
-3. use this for your `url` argument http://rest.learncode.academy/api/johnbob/friends
+3. use this for your `$.ajax` `url` argument http://rest.learncode.academy/api/johnbob/friends
 4. you will of cource have to `style` with `CSS` and include `jQuery` and your own `JS` file also